-Policy IN2: Flood risk and drainage
+Policy IN2: Flood rRisk and dDrainage

-- A. Development proposals for new bridge works over the River Don or other watercourses must demonstrate that there shall be no net loss in floodplain storage capacity nor an increase in maximum flood levels within adjoining properties as a consequence of the proposed works. - B. A detailed Flood Risk Assessment (FRA) and Water Framework Directive Assessment are required alongside the DCO application or subsequent applications. - C. A surface water drainage strategy shall be prepared which complies with national design standards and local policy.
-The scheme promoter shall be required to provide Sustainable Drainage Systems (SuDs) capable of ensuring that run-off from the site (post-development) does not exceed corresponding greenfield rates, minimises pollution and is effectively managed with clear ownership in place.

-D. The scheme promoter shall demonstrate sufficient capacity both on and off-site in the foul sewer network to support development.
-Where insufficient capacity exists, plans for sewer upgrades should be delivered prior to occupation of development within the IAMP AAP area.
+- A. Development proposals for new bridge works over the River Don or other watercourses must demonstrate that there shall be no net loss in floodplain storage capacity nor an increase in maximum flood levels within adjoining properties as a consequence of the proposed works. - B. A detailed Flood Risk Assessment (FRA) and Water Framework Directive Assessment are required to accompany development proposals. alongside the DCO application or subsequent applications. - C. A surface water drainage strategy shall be prepared which complies with national design standards and local policy.
+The scheme promoter shall be required to provide Sustainable Drainage Systems (SuDs) capable of ensuring that run-off from the site (post-development) does not exceed corresponding greenfield rates, minimises pollution, provides multifunctional benefits to wildlife, landscape and water quality and is effectively managed with clear ownership in place. - D. The scheme promoter for the comprehensive development of IAMP and applicants shall demonstrate Sufficient capacity both on and off-site in the foul sewer network to support development should be demonstrated.
+Where insufficient capacity exists, plans for the sewer upgrades should be delivered prior to the occupation of developments within the IAMP AAP area.

-The River Don corridor runs through the centre of the IAMP area and therefore represents a key constraint to development.
-The IAMP AAP needs to take account of flood risk and drainage issues to mitigate the risks of fluvial and surface water flooding and maintain effective operation of the site.

-As part of the DCO application a detailed Flood Risk Assessment (FRA) will be prepared, in accordance with the requirements and guidance set out in NPPF and PPG.
-The main uses of the development are categorised as less vulnerable under the PPG, though the FRA should consider the impact of flood interruption to the wider area and whether a higher category is appropriate.
+- 149. The River Don corridor runs through the centre of the IAMP area and therefore represents a key constraint to development.
+The IAMP AAP needs to take account of flood risk and drainage issues to mitigate the risks of fluvial and surface water flooding and maintain effective operation of the site. - 150.
+As part of the DCO application a Development proposals should be accompanied by a detailed Flood Risk Assessment (FRA) will be prepared in accordance with the requirements and guidance set out in NPPF and PPG.
+The main uses of the development are categorised as less vulnerable under the PPG, though the FRA should consider the impact of flood interruption to the wider area and whether a higher category is appropriate. - 151.
 Sustainable Drainage Systems (SuDS) will be required to be integrated across the area to allow for a comprehensive Drainage Strategy to be delivered.
 This will involve measures designed into streets based on the road hierarchy.
-The Drainage Strategy should be submitted with the DCO application.
+The Drainage Strategy should be submitted with the DCO application. - 152.
 The new access crossing of the River Don will aim to minimise impacts upon the corresponding flood behaviours and to cross by means of clear spans wherever possible.
-Development proposals must demonstrate that there will be no net loss in floodplain storage capacity nor an increase in maximum flood levels within adjoining properties as a consequence of the proposed works.

-Surface drainage for the development should comply with Government Sustainable Drainage Systems design standards.
+Development proposals must demonstrate that there will be no net loss in floodplain storage capacity nor an increase in maximum flood levels within adjoining properties as a consequence of the proposed works. - 153.
+Surface drainage for the development should comply with Government Sustainable Drainage Systems design standards. - 154.
+The Drainage Strategy should include details of how proposed drainage systems will manage the risk of pollution in surface run-off, with particular reference to the pollution rating